breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 ### 5.Create deserializeUser Function

-In this function the information that the done function inside the serialize function takes, which is the user's username, is used in deserializeUser.
-We use a function(name of function) from our fake-db.js to query for the user based off of their username.
-The returned value from that function is stored inside a variable.
+In this function the information that the done function inside the serializeUser function takes, which is the user's username, is used in deserializeUser.
+We use the getUserByUsername() function from our fake-db.js to query for the user based off of their username.
+The returned value from that function is stored inside the variable 'user'.

 !!! example "Function: deserializeUser()"